HardlyDifficult/Tutorials/Chapter2.md

 /// This causes entities to face the direction they are walking.
 /// </summary>
 [RequireComponent(typeof(Rigidbody2D))]
-public class RotateEntity : MonoBehaviour
+public class RotateFacingDirection : MonoBehaviour
 {
   /// <summary>
   /// The rotation that's applied when looking left (vs right).